-- It is certainly not a requirement to choose an Pathway, but the majority of the residents choose to do so.
+- It is not a requirement to choose a Pathway, but the majority of the residents choose to do so.

 - With the exception of PRIME and Molecular Medicine (only for categoricals), residents from any of the tracks may enter any of the other Pathways.